10 Highest Paying Careers in Psychology

 Methodology

 This ranking is largely based on the Bureau of Labor Statistics and other job recruitment databases.
-We looked to organize these careers based on reasonable attainability, thus, we have excluded professional outcomes representing less than 5% of job opportunities in each sector.
+We looked to organize these careers based on reasonable attainability; thus, we excluded professional outcomes that represented less than 5% of job opportunities in each sector.

 This ranking only lists a limited number of careers that require a doctorate.
 Most of the listed careers will function as aspirational goals for present and prospective graduate students.